MOEAFramework/MOEAFramework/docs/listOfProblems.md

 ### Rotating Decision Variables

 The `RotatedProblem` wrapper applies a rotation to the decision variables.
-This is useful when decision variables are independent, as it creates a linear relationship between the variables.
-We can customize the rotation, selecting all or a subset of decision variables, by constructing the `RotationMatrixBuilder`.
-In the example below, we apply a 45 degree rotation to each axis.
+This is beneficial as it converts what would be independent decision variables (which is typically easier to optimize) into a version with linear relationships between the variables.
+We can customize the rotation matrix, selecting all or a subset of decision variables, by constructing the `RotationMatrixBuilder`.
+The example below demonstrates applying a 45 degree rotation to each axis.

 <!-- java:test/org/moeaframework/snippet/ProblemSnippet.java [63:66] -->